EgoAleSum/mariadb-cluster/README.md

 ### How to deploy the template

 1. Ensure you have an active Azure subscription.
 You can also get a [free trial](http://azure.com/free).
-2. Using the `generator.html` page in your machine, create the Azure Resource Manager template, properly configured.
+2. Using the [hosted generator app](http://egoalesum.github.io/mariadb-cluster/generator.html) or the `generator.html` page on your machine, create the Azure Resource Manager template, properly configured.
 3. Open the [Azure Portal](https://portal.azure.com), then press "+ New" on the top left corner, search for "Template deployment" and select the result with the same name.
 Then click on the "Create" button.
 4. In the "Template" blade, paste the "Azure Resource Manager template" JSON document generated with the HTML app.
 5. In the "Parameters" blade, leave all values to their default (the JSON you pasted has all your parameters already hardcoded as default values).